 EXPRESS ENTRY POINTS CALCULATOR

 Determine your eligibility for Express Entry to Canada using the Express Entry Points Calculator.
-Click the image below to enter your information and determine what your CRS score might be.

 THE COMPREHENSIVE RANKING SYSTEM